-- Among women aged 20-24, 5% were married or in-union before the age of 15, and 20% before the age of 18 (rising to 12% and 38% respectively in least developed countries). (source)
+- Among women aged 20-24, 5% were married or in-union before the age of 15, and 19% before the age of 18 (rising to 11% and 37% respectively in developing countries). (source)

 Justice and Rights

-- In 2019, women represented 50% of the working-age population, but only 39% of those in employment, and 28% of management roles. (source)
+- In 2019, women represented 50% of the working-age population, but only 39% of those in employment, and 28% occupying management positions. (source)

-- In 2017, 34% of young women aged between 15-24 were not in employment, education or training (NEETs), compared to 10% for young men. (source)
+- In 2021, 31% of women and girls aged 15-24 were not in employment, education or training (NEETs), compared to 16% of young men. (source)

-- In 2018, women were more exposed than men to informal employment
+- In 2019, women were more exposed than men to informal employment

 in over 90% of sub-Saharan African countries, 89 % of Southern Asian countries, and almost 75% of Latin American countries. (source)

 - 29% of women worldwide would prefer to work at paid jobs, and a similar percentage would prefer to stay at home (27%).
 41% of women would prefer to do both.
-Men also want the same for the women in their families: 28% would like these women to have paid jobs, 29% would like them to stay at home and 38% would prefer they be able to do both.
+Men want the same for the women in their families: 28% would like these women to have paid jobs, 29% would like them to stay at home and 38% would prefer they do both.

-- On average, 83% of women and 77% of men agree that it is acceptable for women in their families to work outside of the home if they wish to.
+- On average, 83% of women and 77% of men agree that it is acceptable for women in their families to work outside their home if they wish to.
 However, in households with children, this percentage drops to 73% for men (compared to 81% for men from households without children).